orthecreedence/cl-async/README.md

 many open connections, how many registered callbacks, how many registered data objects, how many open DNS requests, etc.

-Data is an alist.
+Data is a plist.
 Stats might change in the near future.

 ```common-lisp
 ;; definition